dfollereau/IoT/README.md

   2- MQTT broker is a Raspberry running a python broker.
 Connected to the LAN, It reads some JSON data from microcontroller/Temp sensor and reformat another JSON data structure which can be consumed by MongoDB.
 This broker is a MQTT listener and receive publications, here the RPI is acting as a gateway prior pushing data to IoT database using MongoDB.
 Potentially many sensors can broadcast data to this gateway before it gets stored in the Cloud.

   3- MongoDB Cloud running over Azure (remote EU instance!) is receiving documents via webhook Stitch: sensor name, value and date/time.
-Charts can or any other graphical representation can be used grabbing data from MongoDB.
+Charts or any other graphical representation can be used grabbing data from MongoDB.

 It becomes pretty to extend with more sensors, more charts and add some logics to create home automation scenarios.